FaultyTwo/IC8255A-arduino-lib/README.md

 ```C
 void write_pin(char port, uint8_t pin, bool data);
 ```
-Write either HIGH or LOW to a specific 8255A pin.
+Write either logic 1 or logic 0 to a specific 8255A pin.
 Starting from zero to seven (accordingly to data bus).

 **^If 'pin' parameter value is greater than 7, this method won't write the data.**